Apply for an Investment in Commercial Enterprises & Management Business License in Dubai

 Visa allocations are tied to the facility type selected.
 A flexi-desk arrangement typically supports a limited number of residence visas, while larger office configurations permit greater allocations.
 Investor and employee visas each carry their own application and medical screening fees, which should be factored into the overall setup budget.

-The typical timeline from initial application to an active licence is two to four weeks for straightforward cases, provided all documentation is in order and no additional regulatory pre-approvals are required.
+The typical timeline from initial application to an active license is two to four weeks for straightforward cases, provided all documentation is in order and no additional regulatory pre-approvals are required.

 The step-by-step process is as follows: